RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 We usually do not want tab bars, floating buttons and other navigation elements to be visible on all of our pages.
 Because of this, we can specify a `RootPageContainer` view that will wrap all the root pages (`ShellContent`s).

-Let's move the tab bar from the above sample to the `RootPageContainer` view:
+Let's move the tab bar from the above sample to `RootPageContainer`:

 ```xml
 <simpleShell:SimpleShell.RootPageContainer>